cadenpascual/nfl-play-predictor/README.md

 # 🏈 NFL Play-Calling Predictor: Run vs. Pass (DSC 148)

-<a href="https://cadenpascual-nfl-play-predictor-demoapp-dfolai.streamlit.app/" target="_blank" rel="noopener noreferrer">Try the Interactive Web Demo Here!</a>

- 📄 **[Read our Full ACM Final Report Here](./docs/Final_Report.pdf)** *(Note: Update this path to where your PDF is saved)*
+**🌟 <a href="https://cadenpascual-nfl-play-predictor-demoapp-dfolai.streamlit.app/" target="_blank" rel="noopener noreferrer">Try the Interactive Web Demo Here!</a>** 📄 **<a href="./docs/Final_Report.pdf" target="_blank" rel="noopener noreferrer">Read our Full ACM Final Report Here</a>** *(Note: Update this path to where your PDF is saved)*

 ## 📌 Project Overview
 This project applies data mining and machine learning techniques to predict NFL offensive play calls (Run vs. Pass).
 Using modern NFL play-by-play data, we aim to uncover the underlying patterns in offensive play-calling behavior across different game situations.

 This repository contains the codebase, interactive web application, and documentation for our **DSC 148** final project.
-For a full breakdown of our methodology, literature review, and comprehensive results, please refer to our full report linked above.
+For a full breakdown of our methodology, literature review, and comprehensive results (including ablation and case studies), please refer to our full report linked above.

 ## 📂 Repository Structure